Legal

-Operated by ECOMFORWARD LLC · Effective 1 July 2026
+Operated by MB Online Marketing · Effective 11 August 2026

-2026-07-01.v1This is the template.
-In each deal it becomes a deal-specific Asset Purchase Agreement — the agreed price, the exact assets, the inspection window and both anonymized parties are filled in — and both sides e-sign it before an escrow transaction is created.
+2026-08-13.v6This is the template.
+In each deal it becomes a deal-specific Asset Purchase Agreement, where the agreed price, the exact assets, the inspection window and both anonymized parties are filled in, and both sides e-sign it before any money moves.
 Each acceptance is recorded with version, timestamp and IP, and a frozen copy of the exact terms is retained as that party's executed counterpart.

 1. Parties and role of EcomFlips

 This Asset Purchase Agreement is entered into between the Buyer and the Seller for the store in the deal.
 Both parties remain anonymous to each other and are identified only by their EcomFlips reference.
-ECOMFORWARD LLC ("EcomFlips") operates the marketplace as a venue and transaction facilitator only — it is not a party to the sale, never holds or controls buyer funds, and does not own the assets being transferred.
+MB Online Marketing ("EcomFlips") operates the marketplace as a venue and transaction facilitator; it is not a party to the sale and does not own the assets being transferred.
+EcomFlips does receive and hold the purchase price between payment and completion, as stakeholder for both parties, under clause 3.

 2. Assets being sold